Artists/Bands [I-J]

 (1979-80)

-Following the disbanding of the John Grigg JazzBand, in late 1978, John Grigg formed this four-piece ensemble sometime in early 1979.
-Referred to by some in the local industry as the ‘God Squad,’ in reference to Grigg’s immense size, the band built a strong following through gigs in a number of Armidale venues.
-It was also especially popular with the UNE Bistro crowd.
+Shortly after the John Grigg Jazz Band [above] broke up in late-1978, John Grigg put together a four-piece pop/rock/jazz fusion ensemble, that some in the local industry as the ‘God Squad’ (in reference to Grigg’s immense size).
+The band built a strong following through gigs in a number of Armidale venues.
+It was also especially popular with the University of New England Bistro crowd.
 The John Grigg Quartet’s first established gig was at the Bistro on 2 May 1979 (although it may well have played elsewhere before that), while the 16 May gig at the same venue the following year may have been one of its last before disbanding.

 Two of the members of the John Grigg Quartet, Rhonda Burchmore and Graham Wilson, were not from Armidale.
 Burchmore, then a 19 year old UNE theatre student, had been resident in the town since 1977.
 She moved to Melbourne in 1980 after completing her degree and soon afterwards began to establish herself as one of Australia’s popular ‘all-round’ performers of the 1980s and 1990s.
 Graham Wilson is believed to have spent only about a year in Armidale, having come to the town looking for employment opportunities through his brother, Ray Wilson (then a member of Aquarius).
-Wilson returned to the Illawarra region in 1980 but shortly afterwards was invited to join the Four Kinsmen, a career move that went on to last several decades.
+He returned to the Illawarra region in 1980 but shortly afterwards was invited to join the Four Kinsmen, a career move that went on to last several decades.

 Sources: Brian Moore (interview, Aug.
-2010) • Neucleus (1979-1980)
+2010) • Neucleus (Armidale) various issues 1979-1980.

 JOHN JUDGE JAZZ BAND